hertogp/stitch/_readme.md

 the document, determines how it can be included by [`inc`].

 It is used in the default value for the [`cmd`] template.
-If not needed, simply ignore the option and configure a more applicatie `cmd`-template for the given codeblock in question.
+If not needed, simply ignore the option and configure a more appropiate `cmd`-template for the given codeblock in question.